parmag/fixefid/README.md

  ```

 ## Alphanumeric data type with Date and Boolean formatters
 The alphanumeric data type FieldType.AN can be managed like a Java Date or Boolean.
-For instance, to add two fields to the PersonRecordField example above, birth date and vip, change the enum like this:
+To do that you need a date and a boolean formatter like these:

 ```
-public enum PersonRecordField implements FieldProperty {
-	firstName(25, FieldType.AN, null),
-	lastName(25, FieldType.AN, null),
-	age(3, FieldType.N, null),
-	birthDate(8, FieldType.AN,  Arrays.asList(
+List<FieldExtendedProperty> birthDateFieldExtendedProperties = Arrays.asList(
-		new FieldExtendedProperty(FieldExtendedPropertyType.DATE_FORMAT, new SimpleDateFormat("ddMMyyyy", Locale.ENGLISH)))),
+		new FieldExtendedProperty(FieldExtendedPropertyType.DATE_FORMAT, new SimpleDateFormat("ddMMyyyy", Locale.ENGLISH)));
-	vip(1, FieldType.AN, Arrays.asList(
+List<FieldExtendedProperty> vipFieldExtendedProperties = Arrays.asList(
 		new FieldExtendedProperty(FieldExtendedPropertyType.BOOLEAN_FORMAT, new BooleanFormat() {
 			@Override
 			public String format(Boolean value) {